 Not every LAF is supported on every platform.
 Notoriously the OSX platform is limited in the supported LAFs.
-It is therefor possible to exclude the Smart Clients started on OSX from getting the supplied LAF, using the pushLnfToMac setting.
+It is therefor possible to exclude the Smart clients started on OSX from getting the supplied LAF, using the 'pushLnfToMac' setting.

-If the LAF supports themes, the default theme to use can be specified through the lnf.theme setting.
+If the LAF supports themes, the default theme to use can be specified through the 'Inf.theme' setting.

-Manually Changing the Look and Feel in a Smart Client
+Manually changing the Look And Feel in a Smart Client

-Through the Preferences panel in the Smart Client, users can select the Look and Feel of their liking.
-The Preference panel is accessible through Edit > Pre ferences > Look and Feel.
+Through the Preference panel in the Smart Client, users can select the Look and Feel of their liking.
+The Preference panel is accessible through Edit > Preferences > Look and Feel.

-Access to the Preference panel by the user can be removed using the window plugin, that allows to remove the Preference menu item from the Edit menu.
+Access to the Preference panel by the user can be removed using the window plugin , that allows to remove the Preference menuitem in the Edit menu